Visa Card No: 4216 8900 0483 1265

-The KSPBS is a non-profit educational institution supported by grants and donations from institutional and individual donors.
-Our mission is to promote Basic Education and Buddhism for the benefit of all especially for the youths.
+Kingthar Institute is a non-profit educational institution based at the Monastery of Kingthar Dhamma Premises in Rathedaung, Northern Rakhaing State, Western Burma supported by grants and donations from institutional and individual donors.
+Our mission is to promote education for peace and development for the benefit of all especially for the youth not only in Rathedaung, but in the region as well.

-People or organizations donating more than US $100 will receive a certificate of appreciation for their commitment to The KSPBS and support of youths’ educational needs in Rathedaung and in the region as well.
+As a non-profit educational institution, the support we receive from our donors is very valuable.
+People or organizations supporting funds will receive a certificate of appreciation for their commitment to KI and support of youths’ educational needs in Rathedaung and in the region as well.

 Thank you again for your support and encouragement.

-The KSPBS
+The KI

 E-mail: kingthar@gmail.com